ShaylenReddy42/Seelans-Tyres/README.md

 This project is a rewrite of my [original college project](https://bitbucket.org/Shaylen/seelans-tyres/src/master/) which - compared to this - was very poorly written and insecure

 Originally, it was written using PHP.
-This is written using C# and .NET 6, 8 [for the Azure Function App] and 9
+This is written using C# on .NET 6 and 9

 It's also rewritten to utilize my Azure and DevOps skills since I had earned Microsoft's Azure Certifications and needed a way to prove my skills with a project